KinWaiCheuk/nnAudio/README.md

 To use this version, do `pip install nnAudio==0.2.0`.

 **version 0.1.5**:
 Much better `iSTFT` and `Griffin-Lim`.
-Now Griffin-Lim is a seperated PyTorch class and requires `torch >= 1.6.0` to run. `STFT` has also been refactored and it is less memory consuming now.
+Now Griffin-Lim is a separated PyTorch class and requires `torch >= 1.6.0` to run. `STFT` has also been refactored and it is less memory consuming now.

 To use this version, do `pip install nnAudio==0.1.5`.